MilenaPetkanova/spomenik/README.md

 ## Project brief

 - Working title: Spomenik
-- Solving the following problems: Scattering our chilren's photoes and video though devices and social medias.
-Forgetting great stories we'll want to share with them in the future
+- Solving the following problems: Scattering our chilren's photos and video though devices and social medias.
+Forgetting great stories we want to share with them in the future.
 - Purpose: Store and share memories
 - Target: Parents mostly